Program Components and Requirements

 Students have the option of taking a second semester of the seminar (INTL.
 252) for three more credits.
 Students may also work as interns during the summer for 3-6 credits under faculty supervision.

-10. Study Abroad: Students are encouraged to use this option for course credit, or for fulfilling the internship requirement.
-The college supports IS students' efforts at overseas study through the Winston Fellowship.
+11. Study Abroad: Students are encouraged to use this option for course credit, or for fulfilling the internship requirement.
+The college supports IS students' efforts at overseas study through the Weston Fellowship and Winston Fellowship.
 The Study Abroad office can give you more information on the availability of financial support and procedures to obtain it.